 Welcome!
 The long-term goal of our project is to develop a research centre for appropriate technology.
-Our vision is inspired by the concepts of a resource-based economy (RBE), a socio-economic system in which all resources of the planet are equitably distributed, available to all without the use of money.
 Our aim is to develop and test technologies (in the field of energy, agriculture, education, social interactions etc.) that take steps toward enabling a transition to an RBE (or other healthier social system).
-In parallel, we are developing a small community in rural Peru, where we are evaluating these technologies and using them to achieve a degree of self-sufficiency.
+In parallel, we would like to develop a small community to evaluate these technologies and use them to achieve a degree of self-sufficiency.
 We are registered as a non-profit organisation in Peru and are in the processing of registering ourselves as a research institute to allow more formal collaborations with students and other researchers.

 We are in the very early stages of this project and hence we work hard and need real support from our volunteers.
 Unfortunately, as we are only a few people (with a young kid), we don´t have as much time for teaching and working with our volunteers as we would like.
 Therefore, self-motivated people with some specific skills to share, who can find their own way, will have a more rewarding experience.